BitFloyd/Extreme-Learning-Machines-in-Python/README.md

 The ELM class can be tuned to have any number of layers and hidden units and the group from which the activations are sampled can also be chosen.

-The transformed data is used to train an SVM and test the accuracy against the SVM on raw data.
+The transformed data is used to train an SVM and test the accuracy against the SVM on raw data and a simple ANN.

+ELMs using different number of hidden units are trained and plotted against their accuracies.